bouralab/boura-lab-site/_members/5-draizen.md

 linkedin: elidraizen
 github: edraizen
 orcid: 0000-0002-5645-5050
 description: Eli is a PhD Candidate Phil Bourne and Cameron Mura's lab.
 He is interested in structural bioinformatics and machine learning applied to protein evolution and host-pathogen interactions.
+When he is not in lab, you can find him bikepacking or at a concert.
 ---